conradhalling/jekyll-theme-chirpy/_posts/2025-02-28-february-2025-running-summary.md

 |   16 | 2/17  |      |      |      |      |       |       |      |     0.00 |       198.62 |
 |   17 | 2/24  |      | 2.05 | 3.03 |      |       |     — |    — |     5.08 |       203.70 |

+I had stopped running after August 24, 2024 because of a sore right Achilles tendon.
+After a little more than two months without running, I started again on November 2.

-My last race was the 4-mile Gobble, Gobble, Gobble race on Thursday, November 28 (Thanksgiving Day), which I completed at a sub-10:00 pace.
-My training runs are usually at a 10:35 or slower mile pace.
+I ran the 4-mile Gobble, Gobble, Gobble race on Thursday, November 28 (Thanksgiving Day) with a good time except I was slow going up hills.
+Running went well in December.

-We experienced a typical New England winter in January and February, causing me to miss many days of running because of cold air and accumulated snow and ice on roads and sidewalks.
-I increased my long run to eleven miles, but I finished only three long runs since the beginning of 2025.
+We experienced a typical New England winter in January and February, causing me to miss many days of running because of cold temperatures and accumulated snow and ice on roads and sidewalks.
+I increased my long run to eleven miles, but I have finished only three long runs since the beginning of 2025.
 My daily run reached five miles before I missed nine days in a row because of winter.
-As I write this at the end of February, I reduced my daily mileage and will increase it again slowly in March.
+As I write this at the end of February, I have reduced my daily mileage and will increase it again slowly in March.